Structure Inducing Pre-Training: References

-\xhdr{PT Dataset.} We use a dataset of $\sim$70K protein-protein interaction (PPI) ego-networks here, sourced from~\citep{GRAPH_PT_hu_strategies_2019}.
+\begin{description} \item[PT Dataset] We use a dataset of $\sim$70K protein-protein interaction (PPI) ego-networks here, sourced from~\cite{GRAPH_PT_hu_strategies_2019}.
 Each individual sample here describes a single protein, realized as a biological network (\ie, an attributed graph) corresponding to the ego-network about that protein (\ie, a small subgraph containing all nodes within the target protein) in a broader PPI graph.
 Unlike our other domains, this domain does not contain sequences.
 The \textsc{Networks} PT dataset releases its code and dataset files under an MIT license.

-\xhdr{PT Graph.} The dataset from~\citep{GRAPH_PT_hu_strategies_2019} is labeled with the presence or absence of any of 4000 protein gene ontology terms associated with each the central protein in each PPI ego-network.
-Leveraging these labels, two PPI ego-networks are linked in $G_\PT$ if and only if the hamming distance between their observed label vectors is no more than $9$.
+\item[PT Graph] The dataset from~\cite{GRAPH_PT_hu_strategies_2019} is labeled with the presence or absence of any of 4000 protein gene ontology terms associated with the central protein in each PPI ego network.
+Leveraging these labels, two PPI ego-networks are linked in $G_\PT$ if and only if the Hamming distance between their observed label vectors is no more than $9$.
 This is an alternate-representation nearest-neighbor graph.

-\xhdr{FT Dataset/Tasks.} Our FT task is the multi-label binary classification of the 40 gene-ontology term annotations (metric: macro-AUROC) used in~\citep{GRAPH_PT_hu_strategies_2019}.
-We use the PT set for FT training, and evaluate the model on a held-out random 10\% split.
+\item[FT Dataset/Tasks] Our FT task is the multi-label binary classification of the 40 gene-ontology term annotations (metric: macro-AUROC) used in~\cite{GRAPH_PT_hu_strategies_2019}.
+We use the PT set for FT training and evaluate the model on a held-out random 10\% split.